Mocy-Studio/Royal-Bot/README.md

 ## 📜 Contributing

-Thank you for your interest in contributing to Lavamusic!
+Thank you for your interest in contributing to Royal Bot!
 Here are some guidelines to follow when contributing:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Write clean and concise code that follows the established coding style.